 How The Escape Was Nearly Foiled:

-During the early hours of the following morning, Mr Davies heard shots from the camp and saw many lights flashing.
-Later in the day, when he went to inspect his newly ploughed field, he found out why the prisoners had shown such apparent interest in his ploughing; especially when in the vicinity of the large stone.
-The large stone camouflaged the exit to the tunnel.
-Had Mr Davies been careless enough to have hit the stone, not only could he have damaged his plough, but he could have also caused a cave-in or the discovery of the tunnel.
+During the early hours of the following morning, Mr Davies heard shots from the camp and saw many lights flashing and later that day, when he went to inspect his newly ploughed field, he found out why the prisoners had shown such apparent interest in his ploughing; especially when in the vicinity of the large stone.
+The large stone had been used to camouflage the exit to the tunnel and, had Mr Davies been careless enough to have hit the stone, not only could he have damaged his plough, but he could have also caused a cave-in or the discovery of the tunnel.

 Note the "diamond" shaped field - owned by Garfield Davies

 ploughed on the day of the escape (10th March 1945).

 Escape Tunnel Exit With Hut 9 Behind